Arpish00/exploratory-llm-narrative-signals-flotilla/README.md

 # Sentence-Level Entity–Label Associations from News Texts (LLM Exploration)

-This repository contains data and visualizations from an exploratory study that uses large language models (LLMs) to associate named entities in news sentences with broader narrative categories.
-The goal is to test how reliably small open-source models can detect recurring patterns of emphasis or interpretation in political or humanitarian news reporting using simple, clearly defined categories.

 > ⚠️ **Important**: This is not part of any formal study.
 It is an informal model exploration intended to demonstrate how general-purpose LLMs behave when provided with clearly bounded label definitions.
 No normative conclusions, ground-truth claims, or domain assertions are made.

 ---